aditya211935/analytics/README.md

 # Analytics

-This project contains an analytics table that supports the specs outlined in the assignment document.
-I've also implemented a cache for caching recent request, and you can find my comments about it's implementation inside `src/common/utils/request/index.js`
+This project implements an analytics table that supports the specs outlined in the assignment document.
+I've also implemented a caching layer to cache recent requests, and you can find my comments about its implementation inside `src/common/utils/request/index.js` file.

 Link for online demo: https://analytics-murex.vercel.app/